Cumulocity-IoT/cumulocity-iot-template/README.md

 Check out the latest release notes...

+# Licensing

+Copyright 2025-present Cumulocity GmbH

+This project is licensed under the Apache 2.0 license - see https://www.apache.org/licenses/LICENSE-2.0

 # Contribution Guidelines

 If you want to contribute please follow the below described process: